SakeBot/SakeHelp/setup.md

   Bot Announcements: Want to setup bot announcements to output updates that have been added or changed to me?
 Well now that is possible.

   Changing the Announcements: To change the announcements channel feel free to do !settings updates #testChannel

+  Punishments Logs Channel: Want to setup the moderation aspect of the bot?
+Well here you go.

+  Changing the logs channel: To change the announcement channel feel free to do !settings punishments #testChannel

+  Reports: Want the ability for your users to report others in your guild for violating a rule with attachments [images]...?

+  Changing the reports channel: To change the reports channel feel free to do !settings reports #testChannel